//Tether (USDT)

 What are the main risks of using Tether (USDT)?

-The key risks identified for Tether (USDT) are: (1) Tether can freeze your USDT at any time without a court order — over $3.3B has been frozen across 7,268+ addresses (2) Reserves are verified by quarterly attestations, not full audits — the distinction matters because attestations only confirm a point-in-time snapshot (3) Tether has been delisted from major EU exchanges due to regulatory non-compliance with MiCA rules, and future US regulations could further restrict access (4) While reserves are now mostly US Treasuries, $14.6B in secured loans and $9.9B in Bitcoin within reserves introduce correlation risk during crypto downturns (5) USDT has briefly depegged multiple times — to $0.90 in 2018 and $0.977 in 2023 — though it always recovered
+The key risks identified for Tether (USDT) are: (1) Tether can freeze your USDT at any time without a court order — over $3.3B has been frozen across 7,268+ addresses, including a record $344M freeze in April 2026 (2) Reserves are verified by quarterly attestations, not full audits — attestations only confirm a point-in-time snapshot.
+KPMG full audit is underway but not yet published.
+(3) Tether has confirmed it will not seek EU MiCA authorization ahead of the July 1, 2026 deadline, risking further delistings from regulated European platforms (4) While reserves are now ~80% US Treasuries, ~$9.6B in secured loans and ~$7B in Bitcoin within reserves introduce correlation risk during crypto downturns (5) USDT has briefly depegged multiple times — to $0.90 in 2018 and $0.977 in 2023 — though it always recovered

 What is Tether (USDT)'s risk score breakdown?